Amazing Ghana and Jamaica Music Collaborations to Check Out

 UK-based Ghanaian artiste Fuse ODG featured global star Sean Paul on his mega hit ‘Dangerous Love.’
 Fans of both genres were thrilled by the collaboration, enjoying the perfect blend of Afrobeat and reggae in the amazing tune.
 Fans re visit the music video to enjoy this masterpiece.

 Beenie Man ft.
-Reggie Rockstone and 2Face Idibia – Nfana Ibaga ( No Problem)
+Reggie Rockstone And 2Face Idibia – Nfana Ibaga ( No Problem)

 Legendary Jamaican musician Beenie Man teamed up with renowned Ghanaian highlife artist Reggie Rockstone and Nigerian musician 2Face Idibia to create this beautiful masterpiece, blending reggae, highlife, and afrobeat in an unforgettable way.